The Covington Government Center.

 In high school, Ouellette was a three-sport standout in football, wrestling and track.
 He was a two-time state placer in wrestling, a state qualifier in track and was named the Offensive Player of the Year in the state of Ohio in Division 6 at the conclusion of his senior year in football.

 After his collegiate career at Ohio University was complete, Ouellette was invited to try out for the New Orleans Saints during the Rookie Mini Camp and spent time with the Cleveland Browns in 2019.
 He also had tryouts with the Green Bay Packers and Kansas City Chiefs.
 A.J. joined the Toronto Argonauts of the Canadian Football League in 2019, making Ouellette the second Covington alumnus (Tim Vogler) to play professional sports.
 In 2022, Ouellette led the Argonauts to the Grey Cup Championship by scoring two touchdowns in a 24-23 victory over the Winnipeg Blue Bombers in the championship game.
-He was also an Eastern Division All-Star selection at running back in 2022.
+He was also an Eastern Division All-Star selection at running back in 2022 and again in 2023 after compiling 1009 rushing yards, 1172 total yards and 11 touchdowns.
+Ouellette became a free agent after the 2023 season and signed with the Saskatchewan Roughriders, where he became the highest paid running back in the CFL in 2024.

 A view of the southwest corner of S. High Street (SR-48) and Wright Street in Covington.
 Photo taken at 10:18am on April, 22, 2019.